 I have used alum for canker sores in the mouth.
 And I have used alum for making pickles, it will keep the cucumbers from getting soft.

 Yes, I do the pickles (all part of dilling) and the alum for mouth sores, whether you bit the cheek/tongue, braces catch it, or even a sore throat issue, it has healing agents.
 Granted, you won't keep it in very long.
+Make a little pinch fit in the cheek area, stand over the sink as long as you can, you droll some, when you can't stand it, spit and rinse with warm water.

 How much alum should I use when canning pickles?